 The longer I live, the more it almost seems people would rather fail on their own than invite someone into their struggle for the possibility to succeed.

 “Whew, that was close! (as we stand in the midst of smoking embers of a complete crash and burn) At least no one saw me struggle.
 That would have been a disaster!”

-I have had the phrase #FightAloneWinTogether on my mind for a while, but I really believe a message God is stressing in this season is, “No one fights alone in 2017.
+I have had the phrase #FightAloneWinTogether on my mind for a while, but I believe Father is saying this for now, “No one fights alone in 2017.
 If you are fighting your battles alone, stop it.”